vip3rousmango/vip3rousmango/README.md

 ### ⚡ Fun fact: ...

-- Once had my cat (Allegretto) wake me up @ 5am using chili-flakes in my bed.
+- Once had my cat (Allegretto) wake me up @ 5am by exploding a bag chili-flakes in my bed.
 It was a spicy morning.

 <!--
 **vip3rousmango/vip3rousmango** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.